H. Rad Bethlen

 El-Barek found it inadequate to reflect alone and in silence.
 He did not desire a priest, being of Rahadoum, and therefore godless, and besides, the priest had been washed overboard.
 All he wished was for one who might understand to listen.

-"I have no sins to confess."
-He began.
+"I have no sins to confess," he began.
 "Nor have I regrets."
 Hoskuld did not speak, but looked on, his blue eyes sunk deep.
 El-Barek continued.
 "I have been in love.
-It is of that I wish to speak."
-He paused, not knowing how to begin.
+It is of that I wish to speak," he paused, not knowing how to begin.
 He began obtusely.
 "In my homeland, before the gods were banished, there was a Caliph by the name of Abdelraham.
 He was great because he brought peace to the land and prosperity to the people.
 He was a loving father to all.
 He was cultured and wrote sublime verse.
 He caused much fine architecture to be erected, many temples; which, after his time, were pulled down.

 "I've read his memoirs.
 In them he says, that although he reigned three decades in peace and prosperity, and had the respect and love of his people, and the respect of the genie-folk; who came to his court from lands of brass, of coral, and from cities built of cloud-stuff; although he had all this, including every want of riches and pleasure, and a harem of which the gods were jealous, he had diligently counted the days of genuine happiness that had come to him, and found them to be fourteen."